CaroShaf/Cryptocurrencies/README.md

 likening investment in cryptocurrency to gambling.
 They aren't recommending it.

 However, that being said, much more data analysis would be required before Accountability Accounting should get into this game.
-Even with this machine learning algorithm, or others, the results are fairly inconclusive except that of the five (of ten) most important cryptocurrencies present in our dataset, three were Proof of Stake algorithms and two were Proof of Work.
-The first article cited above indicate a trend of endorsements for cryptocurrencies that use proof-of-stake algorithms that increase transactions per second over other algorithms.
+Even with this machine learning algorithm, or others, with this dataset, the results are fairly inconclusive except that of the five (of ten) most important cryptocurrencies present in our dataset, three were Proof of Stake algorithms and two were Proof of Work.
+The first article cited above indicates a trend of endorsements for cryptocurrencies that use proof-of-stake algorithms that increase transactions per second over other algorithms.
 With this key feature in our dataset but with such a very small subset of data that does not contain market capitalization values or token values it does seem somewhat like gambling rather than investing.